The Complete Guide to MRCP PACES 2026 | Format, Stations & Tips

 Not all PACES courses are equal.
 When evaluating options, consider:

-At BitePACES, we offer both a 1-Day Intensive and 3-Day Comprehensive course [blocked] at Guy's Hospital, London, with a 1:2 patient-to-candidate ratio and post-course mentorship included.
+At BitePACES, we offer both a 1-Day Intensive and 3-Day Comprehensive course at Guy's Hospital, London, with a 1:2 patient-to-candidate ratio and post-course mentorship included.

 Summary